Alvarito1995/Mite-Detection-/README.md

 **Final remarks**

-This work was supported by COST Action CA18111 [PlantEd](https://plantgenomeediting.eu/) by the Virtual Mobility Grant "MITEs identification in grapevine genome as a tool for future genome editing target to improve drought resistance".
+This work was supported by COST Action CA18111 [PlantEd](https://plantgenomeediting.eu/) by the Virtual Mobility Grant "MITEs identification in grapevine genome as a tool for future genome editing target to improve drought resistance", ID: E-COST-GRANT-CA18111-93549a5d.

 This work was carried out in a colaborative way between the Fondazione Edmund Mach (TN, Italy), and the I2SysBio (Valencia, Spain).
 By Álvaro Vidal Valenzuela, David Navarro, Tomás Matus and Mickael Malnoy.